 In another scene where Florence plays the role of “new initiate”, she is shown taking part of a séance to communicate with spirits, confirming the occult nature of the gathering.

 Is this what engendered Florence in red?

-In another part of the video, Florence is dressed in red – the color of sacrifice and initiation – and has a completely different demeanour.
+In another part of the video, Florence is dressed in red – the color of sacrifice and initiation – and has a completely different demeanor.
 She is unrestrained, dances frantically and appears to be slightly possessed.
-While she seems to be having the time of her life, she also appears to be consumed and disturbed by whatever is effecting her.
+While she seems to be having the time of her life, she also appears to be consumed and disturbed by whatever is affecting her.

 Another Florence appears to be a result of the initiation: a pure and angelic Florence dressed in white, symbol of purity and innocence.
 She runs out of the party and climbs on a tree, looking godly and at peace.

 Florence in red is, therefore, the opposite of the shy and innocent Florence dressed in white.
 These two personas reflect the occult concept of duality that takes place within her, a concept that is also reflected in the lyrics with passages such as: